Peteresis/PALAB---Online-Shoppers-Behavior/README_4.md

 # Selected topic

-# :one: What are the key metrics which contributes the most towards predicting a shopper's behavior?
+# :one: What are the key metrics

-Seeing these feature importances, we want to simplify our model to only use features that may heavily contribute to our classification.
-Using our feature importance chart, we will take the top 5 most impactful features: PageValues, ExitRates, ProductRelated_Duration, BounceRates, ProductRelated.
-In addition, after creating the simplififed model, we want to measure the effectiveness of our model by using cross validation.
+The results we obtained from the Machine Learning depictst that the the top 5 most impactful features: PageValues, ExitRates, ProductRelated_Duration, BounceRates and BounceRates.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/98929742/179428811-20ae02ea-0f60-4248-987c-97be32b8014a.PNG" width="25%" height="25%">
 </p>

 # Database Schema